 - 1.9 The quality management system should extend to the control and review of any outsourced activities.
 These processes should incorporate quality risk management and include: - i) Assessing prior to outsourcing operations, the suitability and competence of the other party to carry out the activity and checking authorisation status, if required; - ii) Defining the responsibilities and communication processes for quality related activities of the involved parties.
-For outsourced activities, this should be included in a written agreement between the contract giver and contract acceptor; - iii) Monitoring and reviewing of the performance of the contract acceptor if needed by the way of repeated audits, and the identification and implementation of any needed improvements on a regular basis.
+For outsourced activities, this should be included in a written agreement between the contract giver and contract acceptor; - iii) Monitoring and reviewing of the performance of the contract acceptor, and the identification and implementation of any needed improvements on a regular basis.